SkyJam99/Group-Project-SoftEng2/README.md

 3. Run spookyquiz-1.2.jar

 Navigating Documentation
-- Bulk of documentation is in the Final Report
+- Bulk of documentation is in the Spooky Quiz Game Report
   - Including: System Description, Design Pattern Implementation details, Final Thoughts, UML Diagrams, Screenshots of Application
 - All code is commented (Class and Method comments)
   - Source code is in the Additional Resources folder, organized into packages
 - All UML Diagrams are included in the Additional resources

 Submission Folder Contents:
-- Spooky Quiz Game Report
+- Spooky Quiz Game Report.pdf
-- Spooky Quiz Game Presentation
+- Spooky Quiz Game Presentation.pdf
 - spookyquiz-1.2.jar
 - /Additional Resources
   - /Source Code  (Organized into packages)